ezeriver94/openstack-resource-controller/internal/controllers/floatingip/tests/floatingip-import/README.md

 ## Step 01

-Create a floating ip which name is a superstring of the one specified in the import filter, and otherwise matching the filter, and verify that it's not being imported.
+Create a floating ip which value is slightly different of the one specified in the import filter, and otherwise matching the filter, and verify that it's not being imported.

 ## Step 02